Wilfred7765/Monopoly/README.md

 #Function List and Explanations

 addSpace(T value)
-Adds a new space to the board.
+This function adds a new space to the board.
 Behavior:
 - Creates a new node
 - Adds node ot the end of the list (tail)